amikos-tech/chromadb-chart/README.md

 > [!TIP]
 > Deploying and managing multiple Chroma nodes support will arrive with the [Chroma single-node Operator](https://github.com/amikos-tech/chromadb-operator).

+> [!WARNING]
+> Chroma 1.0.0-1.0.10 does not yet support authentication and authorization.
+While the feature is added, we advise using

 ## Roadmap

 - [ ] `Work in progress` Security - the ability to secure chroma API with TLS